WarioWare Gold: Gameplay

 In this microgame, Wario must shut the door on an unwanted visitor by rapidly pressing the A button.

 As is tradition for a WarioWare game, the player is tasked with completing "microgames"—various minigames with very short time limits—in rapid succession.
 When one is complete, a point is given, and the game moves on to the next.
-If a microgame is completed incorrectly, or the time runs out, the player loses one of four lives.
+In each stage, microgames appear consecutively, presenting the player with a simple prompt with which to clear the microgame.
+Failing a microgame, either by losing the game or running out of time, one of four lives will be deducted, with the stage ending once the player runs out of lives.
 If they run out of lives, the game ends and the high score is displayed, which is determined by how many microgames were passed.
 When a section of microgames is completed, the player will complete a boss microgame.
 After which, the minigames can be replayed and will begin to speed up the time allotted.

 As a collection game, most microgames that appear have once existed in a previous title in the WarioWare series.
 These include the Game Boy Advance original, Twisted!, Touched!, Smooth Moves, D.I.Y., and Game & Wario, in addition to some new ones for a total of over 300 microgames.
 The microgames vary in how they are completed.
 They involve pressing buttons, tilting the system, touching the touch screen, and blowing on the system's microphone.

 Gold features full voice acting in the story mode, a first for the series, with an additional unlockable feature allowing players to redub their own voice over the game's cutscenes.
 Alongside the story mode, there are missions for the player to complete that awards them with coins that can be used to purchase rewards such as additional minigames.
 The challenge mode is one of the multiple modes unlocked after completing the story mode.
 In the challenge mode, the microgames are reintroduced alongside various distractions and complications to the original format.
 For example, sometimes the screen will be covered in ink or other objects to obscure vision.
-There's also a local multiplayer mode where players compete in an endurance competition of who can complete the most minigames in succession.
+Additionally, the local multiplayer mode allows players to compete in an endurance competition of who can complete the most minigames in succession.